DINA-Web/DINA-Web.github.io/pages/en/home.md

 ---
 title: "DINA Consortium"
-description: "A Digital Information System for Natural History Data"
+description: "A Modular System to Manage Samples and Specimens in the Natural Sciences"
 layout: home
 lang: en
 permalink: /en/home